kjuraszek/lego-python-mosaic/README.md

 # lego+python=mosaic
- Program was developed to simplify creating mosaic from images using Lego-like bricks.
+ Program LePyMo was developed to simplify creating mosaic from images using Lego-like bricks.

 ## The idea
  I was thinking about a birthday gift for my fiancée, and I came with this concept - to create a mosaic using our pictures and Lego bricks.

 ## How does it work ?
  Firstly this program transforms selected image to a palette of certain colors.
- After that it creates a PDF containing building instructions for this new image.
+ After that LePyMo creates a PDF containing building instructions for this new image.

-## How to run it ?
+## How to run LePyMo ?
  `Warning!` This program was tested with python 3.7 (I had some issues to build .exe using 3.8 and 3.9).

  It's a good idea to create and activate a virtual environment first using e.g. `virtualnenv`.